Line of Duty: Casting

 Compston, McClure, and Dunbar are the only cast members to appear in all six series.

-Leading the main cast across the six series are Martin Compston and Vicky McClure, who portrayed Steve Arnott and Kate Fleming, respectively, two officers in AC-12.
+Leading the main cast across all the series are Martin Compston and Vicky McClure, who portray Steve Arnott and Kate Fleming, respectively, two officers in AC-12.
 Adrian Dunbar also appeared in the first series in a supporting role as Ted Hastings and was promoted to the main cast beginning with the second series.
 Each series features an additional actor as part of the main cast who portrays a police officer who is being investigated by AC-12.
-These roles were performed by Lennie James in the first series, Keely Hawes in the second series, Daniel Mays in the third series, Thandie Newton in the fourth series, Stephen Graham in the fifth series, and Kelly Macdonald in the sixth series.
+These roles were performed by Lennie James in the first series, Keeley Hawes in the second series, Daniel Mays in the third series, Thandie Newton in the fourth series, Stephen Graham in the fifth series, and Kelly Macdonald in the sixth series.
 Craig Parkinson also held a supporting role in the first series and joined the main cast for the second and third.
 Parkinson originally auditioned for the role of Arnott but ultimately portrayed Matthew Cottan.
 Mercurio also decided to bring Hawes back for the third series as a result of her character's positive reception and made changes to the script.
 Mercurio killed off both Parkinson's and Hawes's characters at the conclusion of the third series.
 Despite this, Parkinson filmed new footage for flashback scenes in the fourth and fifth series.
 Jessica Raine and Jason Watkins each appeared briefly in the second and fourth series, respectively, and were both credited within the main cast.
 Anna Maxwell Martin was also featured as part of the starring cast in the fifth and sixth series but only appeared in the latter portion of each series.
 Line of Duty features a large supporting cast of recurring characters and guest stars.